lmadhuranga/iq/angular/100 questions.md

 ### **11. What is the option to choose between inline and external templates?**

-Usually, inline templates are used for small codes and external templates are used for comparatively bigger views.
+Usually, inline templates are used for **small codes** and external templates are used for comparatively **bigger views**.
 However, the choice of inline or external templates is sometimes based on organizational policy, situations etc.

 ### **12. What is the purpose of the ‘ngFor’ directive?**

-The purpose of the ‘ngFor’ directive in Angular is to iterate over a collection or an array and generate repetitive HTML elements or components based on each item in the collection.
+The purpose of the ‘ngFor’ directive in Angular is to iterate over a **collection or an array and generate repetitive HTML elements** or components based on each item in the collection.
 It allows for dynamic rendering of content by repeating a template block for each item in the specified collection.
 The ‘ngFor’ directive is commonly used to display lists, tables, or any other structured data where repetitive rendering is required.
 It provides a convenient way to handle and manipulate collections of data in Angular templates.

 ### **13. What is the purpose of the ngIf directive?**